libremfg/rhize-docs/content/use-cases/track-and-trace.md

 For a track and trace, some important job response properties and associations include the following:

-- **Start and End times.** Track when work happened.
-The difference between start and ends is also how Rhize calculates job duration.
+- **Start and End times.** When work started and how long it lasted.
-- **Material Actuals.** Track quantities and uses of material that is consumed, produced, tested, scrapped, and so on.
-Material actuals may also have associated lots for unique identification, and test results on certain associated samples.
+- **Material Actuals.** The quantities of material involved and how they are used: consumed, produced, tested, scrapped, and so on.
+Material actuals may also have associated lots for unique identification.
+Test results may be derived from samples of the actual.
-- **Equipment Actuals.** Track the real equipment used in a job, along with associated equipment properties and testing results.
+- **Equipment Actuals.** The real equipment used in a job, along with associated equipment properties and testing results.
-- **Personnel actuals.** Track the people involved in a job or test.
+- **Personnel actuals.** The people involved in a job or test.
 - **Process values**.
-Store associated process data and calculations.
+Associated process data and calculations.
 - **Comments and Signatures.** Additional input from operators.

 ### Scheduling information